PostgreSQL database design

 - NN represents Not Null column.

 Detailed column specifics can be defined in a collapsible/expandable area.

 Relationships can be created between parent and child tables (for other visual references you can use Lines and connect two graphical objects).

-To add a new relationship to the diagram, click the Relationship icon, then click parent table and then child table.
-If primary key is defined in the parent table, new column will be added to child table and marked as foreign key.
+To add a new relationship to the diagram, click the Relationship icon, then click the parent table and then the child table.
+If the primary key is defined in the parent table, a new column will be added to the child table and marked as a foreign key.

 Example: relationship drawn from table customer to table cart.
 Foreign key column customer_id was added to the child table automatically.

-To generate SQL script, click the SQL Script icon on the main toolbar.
+To generate an SQL script, click the SQL Script icon on the main toolbar.

 Notes, lines and other information that can be displayed in a diagram will help you keep the structure well documented.
 You can also display descriptions instead of columns in the visualisations.

-and then click Connect and reverse engineer existing database.
+and then click Connect and reverse engineer the existing database.